JoyPGit/ecommerceDocker/src/main/resources/notes/docker_basics.md

 | ENTRYPOINT                         | defines a command that will always run when a container starts from the image                                                                      |

+## First time
+add Dockerfile
+./mvnw clean package
+docker build -t local-spring:1.0 . (can see the image built -> docker images) docker run --rm local-spring:1.0 (--rm removes container when it exits)

+**Do you want this Dockerfile just to run a prebuilt JAR, or do you want it to also build the JAR inside Docker (multi-stage build)?** so docker-compose might build the project automatically

 ## Restarting after changes

 Stop all the containers -> Ctrl+c in terminal where docker-compose is running